DLPietro/DLPietro.github.io/about.md

 Let's be real: I could keep doing the same job, year after year; however, I don’t want to trade my time for a salary that doesn’t reflect what I can deliver.

-That's why I’m investing in these skills, because I believe my work — **real analysis, automation, insight generation** — has more value than manual processing, in a world where **impact is rewarded**, not just presence.
+That's why I’m investing in these skills, because I believe my work: **real analysis, automation and insight generation** has more value than manual processing, in a world where **impact is rewarded**, not just presence.

 This isn’t just a career move: it’s about building an entire future where my effort, curiosity, and code are **recognized and fairly valued**.

 I’m not trying to be a “rockstar data scientist”.
 I want to be a **pragmatic analyst** who:

-- Understands the business
+> Understands the business
-- Writes clean, useful code
+> Writes clean, useful code
-- Turns questions into answers
+> Turns questions into answers

 ---